-Having routine eye exams is very important for anyone from children to adults.
-Adults and children should have their eyes examined annually to keep their prescriptions current and to monitor for signs of eye disease or other health concerns Your eyes can tell us a lot about your overall health and well-being.
+Having a routine eye exam is very important for anyone from children to adults.
+Adults and children should have their eyes examined annually to keep their prescriptions current and to monitor for signs of eye disease or other health concerns.
+Your eyes can tell a lot about your overall health and well-being.
 Our comprehensive eye exams will check for cataracts, dry eye syndrome, glaucoma, and much more.
-The exams performed at Ewing Optical will even be able to tell you if you have or are at risk for high blood pressure, diabetes, high cholesterol and more.
 As with any disease or health issue, early detection is key in ensuring recovery.
 Get your eyes checked today and give yourself the peace of mind you deserve.

 Ewing Optical provides a full spectrum of vision services including:

-Routine exam includes a complete ocular health assessment, refraction, dilation, and prescription for glasses if needed.
+Comprehensive Eye Exams- Routine exams include a complete ocular health assessment, refraction, with or without dilation, and prescription for glasses or contacts.

-Medical Eye Exams - A medically focused eye exam is when the doctor identifies the presence of eye diseases such as cataract, glaucoma, diabetes, hypertension and macular degeneration. if a patient is experiencing pain, ongoing headaches, dry eyes or other symptoms indicative of a medical issue.
+Medical Eye Exams - A medically focused eye exam is when the doctor identifies the presence of eye diseases such as cataract, glaucoma, diabetes, hypertension and macular degeneration.
+If a patient is experiencing pain, ongoing headaches, dry eyes or other symptoms, this is possibly indicative of a medical issue.
 Our services also include treatment of eye allergies, dry eye, eye infections, eye injuries, and foreign body removal.
-(Medical/Health Insurance plans are used for medical exams)
+Medical/Health Insurance plans are used for medical exams.

 Contact Lens Exams - If you have glasses and are thinking of switching to contacts, the first step is to have a contact lens exam.
-In this exam, we will measure your eyes so that we can give you the right size contacts.
+In this exam, we will measure your eyes so that we can give you the best fit.
 We will also make sure your eyes are suitable for contacts.
-We offer all the latest types of contacts, including rigid gas permeable lenses, soft contact lenses which include: disposable lenses, multifocal contact lenses, and lenses for the correction of astigmatism.
-(Fees for contact lens evaluations are in addition to the comprehensive eye examination, and may not be covered by all vision insurances.)
+We offer all the latest types of contacts, including rigid gas permeable lenses, soft contact lenses which include: disposable lenses, multifocal contact lenses, and toric lenses which are for the correction of astigmatism.
+Fees for contact lens evaluations are in addition to the comprehensive eye examination, and may not be covered by all vision insurances.

-Contact Lens Fitting – Contact lens fitting can only be done after the contact lens exam is completed, which includes training and education on how to take of your contacts lens to keep your eyes healthy.
-In order to make sure that you are comfortable in your contact lenses we do a follow up visit, before you order contacts lens.
+Contact Lens Fitting – Contact lens fittings can only be done after the contact lens exam is completed.
+The fitting would include training and education on how to take care of your contact lenses to keep your eyes healthy and ensure that you are comfortable in your lenses.
+If necessary, we will do a follow-up visit before we order contact lenses.

 Children's Eye Exams - It's never too early to start taking care of eye health problems.
-If you know or suspect your child has vision problems, we encourage you to come on in we welcome kids starting out at eight years old in the optometry clinic.
+If you know or suspect your child has vision problems, we encourage you to call and make an appointment.